-The scatterplot of both models during the studied period (Figure 3 and 4) indicates that there is a good overall representation of the observed hourly outdoor air temperature (T) by both models.
+The scatterplot of both models during the studied period (Fig3&4) indicates that there is a good overall representation of the observed hourly outdoor air temperature (T) by both models.
 The linear fit (red) of the hourly temperature almost follows the diagonal (perfect fit).
 The hourly temperature distribution of both datasets, i.e., the observations and the modeled data, confirms this statement.
-However, there is a slight bias towards colder temperatures by the ALARO-0 modelled data, and almost the same bias towards warmer temperatures by the REMO modelled data (Figure 5 and 6).
+However, there is a slight bias towards colder temperatures by the ALARO-0 modelled data, and almost the same bias towards warmer temperatures by the REMO modelled data (Fig5&6).
 In mid-range temperatures, models have different behaviours where ALARO-0 has an underestimation of mid-range temperatures, and REMO has an overestimation.
+In extreme maximum temperatures, both models follow a similar pattern.
+A small overestimation of extreme maximum temperatures where REMO has a bigger overestimation.
+In extreme minimum temperatures, REMO has a slight underestimation, and ALARO-0 has a slight overestimation.
+Please note that missing values in the observations are removed before calculating the distribution and statistics of the temperature dataset.